hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 A key feature of R is functions.
 Functions are **"self contained" modules of code that accomplish a specific task**.
 Functions usually take in some sort of data structure (value, vector, dataframe etc.), process it, and return a result.

-The general usage for a function is the name of the function followed by parantheses:
+The general usage for a function is the name of the function followed by parentheses:

 	function_name(input)